 All advice by phone continues on (02) 4040 9120 or 1800 650 073.

-Face-to-face appointments, outreach services, and community legal education are all suspended until further notice.
+Face-to-face appointments, outreach services and community legal education are all operating with Covid-Safe protocols in place.

 Court attendance continues, as permitted by the Chief Magistrate's memo.